Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Summary and conclusion

 \section{Summary and conclusion}

 We detail the main design principles and capabilities of the VDSSV, a new facility that generates high-speed, subsonic compressible turbulent flows.
 Using hot-wire anemometry capable of resolving inertial subrange statistics, we report the first quantitative measurements in locally isotropic compressible turbulence.
-We highlight the VDSSV's unique ability to raise the Mach number at a fixed Reynolds number by switching the gas composition, while also attaining the highest turbulent Mach number, $M_{t} = 0.17$, in a free shear flow and in a controlled laboratory setting, to the best of our knowledge.
+We highlight the VDSSV's unique ability to raise the Mach number at constant Reynolds number by switching the gas composition, while also attaining the highest turbulent Mach number, $M_{t} = 0.17$, in a free shear flow and in a controlled laboratory setting, to the best of our knowledge.
 We quantify turbulence at high Mach numbers at flow speeds low enough to enable high resolution measurements.
 Compressible flows in the pressure vessel were produced by means of a jet whose outlet is turbulent in SF\textsubscript{6}.
 The jet's spatial development showed that downstream mean profiles were approximately self-similar, while also spreading at slower rates at high Mach numbers.
 The pressure vessel can easily be extended to access larger $x/D_f$ with the addition of cylindrical sections to its middle.
+Other upgrades may include the addition of heaters to generate a hot jet discharging into a colder environment.
 The streamwise turbulence in the jet was homogeneous in the radial direction within 5$\%$ up to one jet radius.
-Autocorrelation differences at fixed Reynolds and variable Mach number revealed that initially faster decorrelation in the high Mach number cases are compensated by stronger correlations at large distances, possibly explained by compressible motions.
+Autocorrelation differences at a constant Reynolds but different Mach number revealed that initially faster decorrelations in the high Mach number cases are compensated by stronger correlations at large distances.
+Further experimentation is required to establish a clear link between these decorrelations and compressible or acoustic motions.
 Spectra and their Kolmogorov constants were unchanged by increases in the Mach number.
-Future experiments are projected to reach turbulent Mach numbers as high as 0.4 with the use of active grids \citep{Griffin2019} and will additionally use optical instruments to track particles \citep{kearney2020} and to measure density fluctuations.
+Future experiments will aim to further characterize the jet at a broader range of streamwise positions, to provide more accurate estimates for the growth rates, and to quantify the recirculation on the sides of the jet.
+These experiments are projected to reach turbulent Mach numbers as high as 0.4 with the use of active grids \citep{Griffin2019} and will additionally use optical instruments to track particles \citep{kearney2020} and to measure density fluctuations.